kakwa/pygraph_redis/README.md

 About the logs
 --------------

-This library provides a lot of logs, most of them are debug, except possible redis key collision which is warning.
+This library provides a lot of logs, mainly debug, some info (ex: legacy modes), some warning (ex: possible key collision)